fmoliveira/website/src/blog/loving-eleventy.md

 The best thing I'm loving about Eleventy is that you just have to know vanilla JavaScript to extend it to your likings.
 Want to filter some data?
 Create a filter function on the config file.
 Want to fetch data from the cloud?
 No messing around with plugins, just write a JS function to fetch it and you're done!

 This is the quickest blog that I've set up from scratch to a point that I was happy enough to deploy, and that happened in just 3 evening sessions of a couple of hours coding.
 It's not yet super pretty, but it looks minimally good IMO, I can quickly write blogs, and it's a piece of cake to add dynamic data to it.
+That checks all the boxes I need for now.

 This post was not sponsored if that's what you're thinking, but I couldn't help myself but share my newfound love for Eleventy.
 It strikes a really good balance between simplicity and flexibility, and I'm excited to continue working on this blog that I now call home.